genedan/cl-practitioners-guide/chapter_1/data_and_logic.rst

 Model selection is a starting point for an analysis, how the model behaves can be altered through the usage of hyperparameters.
 For example, scikit-learn’s ElasticNet estimator includes the following hyperparamters to influence how the model behaves (alpha, l1_ratio, fit_intercept, precompute, max_iter, copy_X, tol, warm_start, positive, random_state, selections).
 A key property of these hyperparameters is that they can be set prior to the fitting of the estimator to any data.
 This is similar to assumption setting where an actuary may want to influence how development factors are calculated.
 The Development estimator has the following hyperparameters to aid in assumption setting (n_periods, average, sigma_interpolation, drop, drop_high, drop_low, preserve, drop_valuation, drop_above, drop_below, fillna, groupby). `n_periods` would indicate the number of diagonals from a triangle to be used in selecting loss development. `average` allows for selection between ‘simple’, volume’ and ‘regression’.
 Each of these can be varied for each development lag and are specified before fitting the estimator to a Triangle.

 Analytical workflows are more complex than just fitting single estimators.
-Scikit-learn accommodates chaining separate algorithms together to support more complex workflows.
+Scikit-learn accommodates chaining separate algorithms together to support more complex workflows (Buitinck 2013).
 It’s entirely reasonable to perform PCA on data before pushing it into a KNeighbors classifier.
 Chaining algorithms together is possible in chainladder and is facilitated through the use of composite estimators called `Pipeline`s.

 As is the case with the suite of machine learning estimators, not all of use-cases are intended to develop unpaid claims estimates in isolation.
 An actuary may want to perform a basic chainladder projection on a Berquist-Sherman adjusted set of triangles.
 It is also common to see a single set of development factors being used across both a multiplicative Chainladder and a Bornhuetter-Ferguson approach.
 Separating techniques into composable estimators allows for reuse.
 As a practitioner, one can declare individual estimators and use those to create a `Pipeline` that describe a reserving process.